 - 8.4.
-The 2015/16 to 2018/19 Capital Budget includes no external prudential borrowing for 2015/16 or future years as this will be financed from internal borrowing. - 8.5.
-Prudential Indicator 3 In accordance with Prudential Guidelines the costs of all prudential borrowing, are included in prudential indicators even though they will be funded from existing revenue budgets.
+The 2016/17 to 2019/20 Capital Budget includes no prudential borrowing for 2016/17 or future years. - 8.5.
+Prudential Indicator 3 In accordance with Prudential Guidelines the costs of all prudential borrowing are included in prudential indicators, even though they will be funded from existing revenue budgets.
 The HRA budgetary requirements for the authority have also been calculated by taking the difference between the existing capital programme and any changes proposed in the new capital programme.
-It is anticipated that there will be no unsupported borrowing relating to the HRA therefore the addition or reduction to average weekly housing rents for 2015/16 to 2017/18 is zero.
-The figures quoted include Prudential Borrowing already utilised and profiled totalling £28.6 million from 2006/07 to 2016/17.
+It is anticipated that there will be no unsupported borrowing relating to the HRA therefore the addition or reduction to average weekly housing rents for 2016/17 to 2018/19 is zero.
+The figures quoted include Prudential Borrowing already utilised and profiled totalling £28.8 million from 2006/07 to 2016/17.